saytamkenorh/turtlico/doc/modules.rst

 Modules are blocks of commands that are represented by a single icon.
 You need to define the module and a corresponding command.
 The command should be type 0 or 5.

+If the module name is same as name of the plugin directory or it is a GReosource file name then the module will be always loaded.
+To this kind of modules you can put imports and the other inicialisation stuff.

 Properties:

 - ``id`` - The ID of the module.
 This must be same as the ``func`` property of the corresponding command.